bioinformatics-policlinicogemelli/ALOA/README.md

 ```
 python3 aloa.py -I
 ```
-For distances plot a tiff image of the distances on ROI will be create for each couple of markers.
+For distances plot a tiff image of the distances on ROI will be created for each couple of markers.
 ```
 Distance_match
 ├── sbj001_[14146,53503]_composite_image_dist_match_CD68+CD8+_Nearest_CD68+_to_each_CD8+.tif